MariusDinescu/LSEG_INTERVIEW/README.md

-<<<<<<< HEAD
 # LSEG Chatbot

 This project is a chatbot-style web application built with Flask and HTML/JavaScript.
-It allows users to:

 Features
 - Select one of 3 stock exchanges (LSEG, NASDAQ, NYSE)